 When two brands work together, great things can happen.
 Sometimes collaborations can garner valuable press attention, get access to new audiences, or help with repositioning strategies.
 There are so many different ways for hotels to work with likeminded ‘friends’: producing exciting, co-branded products; hosting newsworthy pop ups; planning creative social content and unique events, and innovative programming are just some ideas.
 The downside is that sometimes friends fall out, or don’t pull their weight.
-Here are five top tips for setting up the perfect relationship, and choosing your friends carefully, from Communications Director Aline Keuroghlian.
+Here are five top tips for setting up the perfect relationship, and choosing your friends carefully:

 1) Brand Fit is Key

 The first thing to consider is whether your brand and ethos are similar.
 Do you have the same principles and audiences?
 Is there a credible reason for you to work together?
 Simply put, the partnership has to make sense.
 Collaboration, in its truest form, should have a joint dynamic where both brands bring something valuable to the table.
 For example, if one brand is bringing a larger-scale audience, the other may be injecting an element of cool.
 Or if a brand has great contacts vs another which has an incredible location to host them…